 More information about the AICPA Leadership Academy is available online.

-Ryan LaRue, a Manager with StoneTurn, has experience in forensic accounting and auditing, litigation advisory, and compliance and monitoring.
-Ryan’s experience includes performing forensic accounting investigations and assisting counsel with […]
+Ryan LaRue, a Managing Director with StoneTurn, has experience in forensic accounting and auditing, litigation advisory, and compliance and monitoring.
+Ryan’s experience includes performing forensic accounting investigations and assisting counsel […]